 Anxiety about being deceived is very high.
 Fear of giving money for something not as valuable due to the apparent simplicity of psychotherapy (often a reaction to the first meeting with a therapist or psychologist-consultant looks like "is that all?
 But where is the great miracle?")
 And its duration also frustrates.
 (Psychotherapy is frustrating because it cannot meet unrealistic expectations of fast success).

-With this “I can do it” attitude people do not believe in "special knowledge" that is, for example, doctors have (the ability to prescribe drugs, the use of sophisticated tools for the diagnosis and even the infamous white (green) robes which already hints at a kind of caste).
+With this “I can do it” attitude people do not believe in "special knowledge" that is, for example, doctors have (the ability to prescribe drugs, the use of sophisticated tools for the diagnosis, and even the infamous white (green) robes which already hint at a kind of caste).
 I think no need to explain that I don’t want to underestimate the work of the doctor, but to say that only that in terms of credibility - the doctors are in a better position.

 At the same time, psychologists have no external dress code, special procedures, and the promise of a miracle that will definitely help.
 People gladly pay all kinds of miracle makers that promise miracles, everybody wants results without doing anything.